Plato's Unwritten Doctrine:

 Expanding the framework:

-Forthcoming monographs applying the Platonic Symmetry Matrix.
+Forthcoming monographs applying the Platonic Symmetry Architecture.

 Book Cover: Plato's Generative Matrix